Guadalcanal

+Archaeological sites show habitation on the island since 4500–2500 BC.
+The Austronesian Lapita peoples migrated to the island about 1200-800 BC.
 Guadalcanal was first charted by Europeans during the Spanish expedition of Álvaro de Mendaña in 1568.
 The name comes from the village of Guadalcanal, in the province of Seville, in Andalusia, Spain, birthplace of Pedro de Ortega Valencia, a member of Mendaña's expedition.

-During 1942 and 1943, it was the scene of the Guadalcanal campaign and saw bitter fighting between Japanese and U.S. troops.
-The Americans were ultimately victorious.
+During 1942 and 1943, it was the scene of the Guadalcanal campaign and saw bitter fighting between Japanese and Allied troops.
+The Allied troops were ultimately victorious.
 At the end of World War II, Honiara, on the north coast of Guadalcanal, became the new capital of the British Solomon Islands Protectorate and later the capital of the independent nation of Solomon Islands.

 Geography

 Guadalcanal is the largest island in Solomon Islands, with a total land area of 5,302 km2, and has a population of 155,605 people, making it the second-most populous island in the country after Malaita.
 Mount Popomanaseu is the island's highest point and the highest in Solomon Islands, with an elevation of 7,661 ft above sea level.
 The Mbokokimbo River is the island's longest river, with a total length of 98.7 km.